Charles Francis Adams III: Marriage and children

 Adams died on June 11, 1954, and was interred in Mount Wollaston Cemetery in Quincy, Massachusetts, on June 13, 1954.
 His estate, valued at $192,000 in 1954, was left to his widow.

-In 1899 Adams built his family home and estate on land in Concord, MA formerly owned by his uncle, Charles Francis Adams Jr. The home, known as Mt.
+In 1899, Adams built his family home and estate on land in Concord, Massachusetts formerly owned by his uncle, Charles Francis Adams Jr. The home, known as Mt.
 Vernon, stood for 120 years until it was destroyed by fire shortly after Christmas Day 2019.

 Honors

 The Charles Francis Adams Memorial Trophy for yacht racing was established in his memory, and the Navy destroyer USS Charles F. Adams was dedicated in his honor.